madvay/android-analysis-tools/README.md

  --stackTrace=<filter> - Joined allocation site stack trace

+ --allocator=<filter>  - STE at the top of the stack trace

  Matches attributes via a filter spec, [<comparison>:]<rhs> where comparison is one of:
      eq  - lhs == rhs, default comparison when none specified